Shaddix/IdentityOAuthSpaExtensions/README.md

 # IdentityOAuthSpaExtensions
-**.Net 5.0** library that allows easy integration of external OAuth providers into your SPA.
-It has even more perks if you use IdentityServer.
+**.Net 5.0** library that allows easy integration of external OAuth providers (Google, Facebook, etc.) into your SPA.
+It is most useful together with IdentityServer.

+With *IdentityOAuthSpaExtensions* you can integrate *Login with Facebook* or *Login with Google* buttons right inside your SPA (React/Angular/whatever) without the need to redirect to server-side UI for authentication.

 Here's the [demo](https://oauth.arturdr.ru) if you care.
+The shown page uses vanilla JS, and has several buttons to log in via different providers.
 ![Example workflow](example.gif)

 # What you can do with this library?
+- You could add *Social Log In* buttons inside your SPA (so you don't need to show default Identity UI to your users)
 - On SPA side you could receive AuthCode from OAuth provider ([Authorization Code Flow](https://oauth.net/2/grant-types/authorization-code/))
 - On backend you could verify AuthCode (passed from your SPA) and get user information from oAuth provider
 - If you're using IdentityServer, you could plug-in an [extension grant](http://docs.identityserver.io/en/latest/topics/extension_grants.html) that will allow you to issue your own JWT tokens in exchange for AuthCode (and optionally create new users).

 # Goal
-The project goal is to allow easy integration of external OAuth providers (e.g. Google, Facebook, etc.) into your SPA applications (React, Angular, plain-old-js, whatever), with the minimum amount of needed code.
+The project goal is to allow integration of external OAuth providers (e.g. Google, Facebook, etc.) into your SPA applications (React, Angular, plain-old-js, whatever), into your SinglePageApplications with minimum amount of needed code, and without the need to show Identity UI to the user.
-This is a backend library, that integrates with Asp.Net Core 3.1+.
+This is a backend library, that integrates with Asp.Net Core 5.0+.
 The library is kept minimal, as we reuse all [official](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/?view=aspnetcore-2.2) and [non-official](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/other-logins?view=aspnetcore-2.2) authentication providers (i.e. library doesn't need to be updated when those external providers change).
+Library is significantly reworked in v1.0, so there's no provider-specific code at all.

 # How to
 Just install nuget to add the library to your project.